xonixx/xonixx.github.io/revamp_define.md

 ### Re-parsing CLI

-The idea behind `reparseCli` [(link)](https://github.com/xonixx/makesure/blob/v0.9.21/makesure.awk#L887) was to reparse the line to "patch" the way of how AWK parses it, making the tokenization shell-compatible.
+To solve this problem we need to reparse the line to "patch" the way of how AWK parses it, making the tokenization shell-compatible.
+This is the idea behind [reparseCli](https://github.com/xonixx/makesure/blob/v0.9.21/makesure.awk#L887) function.

 I developed the actual function [parseCli_2](https://github.com/xonixx/awk_lab/blob/458f9f7/parse_cli_2_lib.awk) in a separate repository [awk_lab](https://github.com/xonixx/awk_lab) which is a playground for my AWK-related experiments.